YiningJenny/A.C.E_Docs/Journal.md

 ## 2nd-3rd Jun
 - We invite friends from class to play our game, and then I found a bug.
 The "try again" and "great" animation effects appears together, it is not what I expect. (details show as below)
 - Test link: https://youtu.be/HIJAXM3FciU
 - I send the bug to slack technical channel, and get answer from Tom.
-It might because that the collection of if statements is so complicate that it is hard for Unity to read and it’s bound to cause bugs.
+Firstly, it might because that the collection of if statements is so complicate that it is hard for Unity to read and it’s bound to cause bugs.
 Secondly, I was using ```if(){}``` instead of ```else if(){}```, which means it can run after the first one, and they have a similar structure.
 That's the most probably reason why the two effects appear together.
+- To solve this, I change the structure of the code, by putting pieces of code that occur in more than one place in a function.
+I create a new function to judge the light position, and return a boolean value, so I don't need to bring a quite long conditional into ```if``` statement.
 - The optimized code:

 ```C#